DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Assign random pairs of students to [Build Stage 1: Listen to Hartford Partners and Find & Question](https://docs.google.com/document/d/1a3KUYohIyToqjfAf1Kv0UfklHZb3nbhLwibEbFvVF_w/edit), due Wed 8 Feb 9pm on Google Doc, worth 5 points.

 ### Tue 7 Feb
+- Congratulations to everyone on successfully completing the Spreadsheet quiz
 - Before class, read and be prepared to discuss Catherine D'Ignazio and Lauren Klein *Data Feminism* chapters 1 and 2 <https://data-feminism.mitpress.mit.edu>, especially these selections:
   - [Chapter 1.
 Power Chapter](https://data-feminism.mitpress.mit.edu/pub/vi8obxh7/release/4) begins with a story about tennis star Serena Williams.
 What do the authors mean by this line? ["What we choose to measure is a statement of what we value...and who we value"](https://data-feminism.mitpress.mit.edu/pub/vi8obxh7/release/4#nxk87mil5kj)
   - [Chapter 2 about Challenge Power](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4) begins with a comparison of two different maps of Detroit.
 How do the maps differ, and what do the authors mean when they ask ["Who makes maps and who gets mapped?"](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4#nl1iq5r2p9p)